simplex-chat/simplexmq/rfcs/2022-12-26-simplex-file-transfer.md

 Another approach would be adopting some open-source file storage, possibly S3-compatible, to host files while "in transit".
 The downsides are:

 1. Missing features.
 S3-compatible file servers require a service layer that we would need to develop to manage user accounts and permissions.
 Other solutions allow self-registering users and uploading files without service layer, but are not flexible enough in managing policies for these files.
-2. Limited meta-data protection, both on the application and on transport layer: same address for sending and recieving a file, file size is known to the server, etc.
+2. Limited meta-data protection, both on the application and on transport layer: same address for sending and receiving a file, file size is known to the server, etc.
 3. More difficult to self-host for the users when the server has 2 components - a 3rd party solution with our service component.

 We are not considering P2P solutions because of their bad meta-data privacy and requirement of having a single network - the same reason why P2P design is not used for SimpleX messaging network.